 - Along with machine learning algorithms, it finds all possible connections of people, such as Political Exposed Persons (PEP) and Ultimate Beneficial Ownership (UBO), to crime.
 At the same time, Adverse Media Screening data includes sanction data of many authorities, such as OFAC and HMT, and Adverse Media data from similar sources.
 In this way, companies can check their customers' profiles and partners in global and national sanctions lists with this data.

 - It can help identify potential risks associated with a person or organization, such as criminal activity, sanctions, or other negative news.
-This information can then be used to make informed decisions about the risk of doing business with them.
+Armed with this information, businesses can make well-informed decisions about whether to engage in business transactions with these entities.

 - It can help organizations maintain a positive reputation by identifying and addressing any potentially negative information before it becomes a problem.